kleidinc/master-neovim-tmux/src/intro/README.md

 2. You can read, re-read, ... and apply the steps.

-The reason why I am writing this book, is because I haven't found a book covering how to configure your development environment.
-There are thousands of mixed-quality videos and so called-tutorials, but the absolute majority won't give you a complete setup.
+The reason why I am writing this book, is because I haven't found a book covering how to configure your Neovim, Tmux, and Lazygit terminal development environment.
+There are thousands of mixed-quality videos, and so called-tutorials, but the absolute majority won't give you a complete setup.

 Read documentation.

 Read source-code of open source projects.

-# Use AI wisely
+## Use AI wisely or better even, don't

 First of all, AI is just machine learning from other people's code.
 So called AI can not assertain the true quality of other people's code it is 'learning' from.